avine/bem-flex-grid/README.md

 In the same way, use `.bfg--lines-3` or `.bfg--lines-4` modifiers to fit into exactly 3 or 4 lines respectively.

-> In this case, all the rows will have the same height.

 ```html
 <div class="bfg bfg--row bfg--wrap bfg--lines-2">...</div>
 ```